Automations

 Assign a Privacy Request to a User

-This action allows you to assign a Privacy Request a DataGrail user.
+This action allows you to assign a Privacy Request to a DataGrail user.

 Then Exclude Integrations From Processing